jakefsullivan/infinite-scroll/README.md

 ## Summary

 This App can connect to the reddit api endpoint and the correct baseUrl defined in app.js.
-Rather than render all the data at once, the app will display 3 posts on initial load and add posts in increments of 3 as you scroll down.
+Instead of rendering all the data at once, the app will display 3 posts on initial load and add posts in increments of 3 as you scroll down.
 This is meant to increase speed for larger data sets.
 The total number of posts loaded is displayed in the top right section of the header.

 ## Yet to be added